 A Terrible Beauty: Diving Into a 70-Year-Old Photo of the Sea

-“Far out in the North Atlantic,” read the caption beneath Vandivert’s picture when it ran in LIFE in May 1943, “gray waves that will batter and freeze a man to death in 30 minutes are whipped high by a sudden midwinter squall.”
-At the time, World War II’s Battle of the Atlantic was at its peak; for many of LIFE’s readers, even a photograph as seemingly peaceful as Vandivert’s — an empty seascape; a winter sun’s rays breaking through clouds — could spark decidedly macabre thoughts of the threat lurking under the whitecaps: namely, lethal “wolf packs” of German U-boats that hunted Allied ships and sailors in those dark, cold waters.
+“Far out in the North Atlantic,” read the caption beneath Vandivert’s picture in the a May 1943 issue of LIFE, “gray waves that will batter and freeze a man to death in 30 minutes are whipped high by a sudden midwinter squall.”
+At the time, World War II’s Battle of the Atlantic was at its peak; for many of LIFE’s readers, even a photograph as seemingly peaceful as Vandivert’s — an empty seascape; the winter sun’s rays breaking through clouds — could spark decidedly macabre thoughts of the threat lurking beneath the whitecaps: namely, “wolf packs” of German U-boats that hunted Allied ships and sailors in those dark, frigid waters.

 Today, Vandivert’s photograph retains an almost primal power — not because a contemporary viewer would immediately equate the raw, black-and-white image with stealth warfare and violent death, but because of the manifestly primordial nature of the scene itself.
 Nothing of humanity or modernity mars the picture’s purity: we see the ocean and the sky, and that’s all.
 With a little imagination, we can convince ourselves that this might well be what the world looked like long before some unknowable, gasping creature pulled itself from the ancient seas on to the land and began the long, stumbling, evolutionary crawl toward homo sapiens.